-Brad Feld is the Managing Director of Foundry Group, one of the largest networks of entrepreneurs and early-stage investors in the country, and the Co-Founder of one of the most prominent startup accelerators, Techstars.
-Brad is a legendary venture capitalist, early-stage investor, entrepreneur, and an innovative voice in the tech community for over 35 years.
-He has written a number of books as part of the Startup Revolution series and is a speaker on the topics of venture capital investing, entrepreneurship, and mental health.
-In addition to his venture capital initiatives, Brad is a philanthropist and has been active with several non-profit organizations.
+Brad Feld is the Managing Director of Foundry Group, one of the largest and most influential networks of entrepreneurs and early-stage investors in the United States.
+He is also the Co-Founder of Techstars, a globally recognized startup accelerator that has helped launch hundreds of successful companies.
+A veteran venture capitalist, entrepreneur, and early-stage investor, Feld has been a driving force in the technology and startup ecosystem for over 35 years.
+He is the author of several books in the Startup Revolution series and is a sought-after speaker on topics including venture capital investing, entrepreneurship, and mental health in the startup community.
+Beyond his work in venture capital, Feld is an active philanthropist and contributes to a range of nonprofit organizations, leveraging his expertise and network to support innovation, education, and community development.

 Brad Feld Professional Experience / Academic History